iJuba/sfsd_project_grp5/README.md

 ## Projetc Overview

    ## 📋 Features

+  ## ⚙️ Technical Details

+Data stored in a structured binary file with the following format:

+Registration number, name, birth year, class, grades, average, deletion indicator.

+Weighted averages are calculated using coefficients for four core modules:

+SFSD (4), POO (3), Analyse Mathématique (2), Algèbre Linéaire (5).

+Interactive menu for user-friendly navigation and functionality selection.

-### Student Management:
+### Student Management: made by the following operations\functions  :

-1.Add students with details (name, birth year, class, grades, etc.).
+1.Add students with details (name, birth year, class, grades, etc.)

 2.Search for a student using their unique registration number.

-3.Update student information with automatic recalculation of weighted averages.
+3.Update student information with automatic recalculation of weighted averages .

 4.Logical deletion of students (mark as "deleted" without physical removal).

+5. extrating a class of students and displaying them

+6.physical delete of student records .

+7. keeping the order of the students (using regetration number) for more efficiancy in search and other operations

 ### Class Data Management: